Teddy Tetzlaff

-Theodore Herbert Tetzlaff (February 5, 1883 – December 8, 1929) was an American racecar driver active in the formative years of auto racing.
+Theodore Herbert Tetzlaff (February 5, 1883 – December 8, 1929) was an American racing driver active in the formative years of auto racing.
 He competed in the first four Indianapolis 500s, with a highest finish of second in 1912.
 He earned the nickname "Terrible Teddy" due to his rough treatment of his vehicles.
 His wide-open throttle racing style would variously win a race, blow up his engine or cause him to crash.
-As auto racing strategies evolved from the early "go as fast as you can and see if you can stay on the track," his early dominance of the sport waned.
+As auto racing strategies evolved from the early "go as fast as you can and see if you can stay on the track," Tetzlaff's success in the sport waned.

 Biography

-Teddy Tetzlaff was born in Orange, California on February 5, 1883.
+Tetzlaff was born in Orange, California, on February 5, 1883.

 Speed records

-On March 19, 1911 as Lozier ads claimed, a stock 49 hp model piloted by Tetzlaff set a world record for 100 mi at 1:14:29.
+On March 19, 1911, as Lozier ads claimed, a stock 49 hp model piloted by Tetzlaff set a world record for 100 mi at 1:14:29.

 In 1914 the Moross Amusement Company of Ernest Moross engaged Tetzlaff to campaign the 300 hp Benz, naming it "Blitzen Benz 2."
-He broke the world land speed record mark by running 142.85 mph on the Bonneville Salt Flats.
+He broke the world land speed record mark by running 142.85 mph on the Bonneville Salt Flats at Salduro, Utah, on August 12.